alshedivat/al-folio/_projects/2019_offshoreorient.md

 category: work
 ---

 `OffshoreOrient Studio` (OOS) is an offshore seismic QC toolbox, a good friend for lazy seismic QC/GEO/NAV/Client.
-This is my independent work that have been tested and used by my colleges for several years.
+This is my independent work that have been tested and used by my colleagues for several years.
 Sadly, I will not update it anymore.
 OOS had applied for software copyright (Registration No. 5073387) under the National Copyright Administration.

 In OffshoreOrient Studio v1.0.3 toolbox, *NavPy* focus on the **shot by shot or sequence by sequence QC**. *QcPy* is mainly used for **Trace edit** and **RMS analysis**. *SourcePy* is  a **real-time solution for near field Gun QC**.